splunk/docker-itmonitoring/README-k8s.md

 * Splunk Enterprise host - splunkenterprise: the Splunk host name used to by the UF to forward logs and metadata.
 The two Universal Forwarders (UFs) (1 deployed as a daemonset and the other as a Deployment type) require a value for the SPLUNK_FORWARD_SERVER.
 If you use the k8s-splunk-full-demo.yaml, the assumption is that you will be sending the data to the instance of Splunk Enterprise created as a Deployment type in the yaml.

 2. Build the 3 required images:
-* ta-k8s-logs: docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-logs -f ./docker-images/ta-k8s-logs-image/Dockerfile
+* ta-k8s-logs: `docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-logs -f ./docker-images/ta-k8s-logs-image/Dockerfile`
-* ta-k8s-meta: docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-meta -f ./docker-images/ta-k8s-meta-image/Dockerfile
+* ta-k8s-meta: `docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-meta -f ./docker-images/ta-k8s-meta-image/Dockerfile`
-* k8s: docker build -t splunk/splunk:7.0.0-monitor-k8s -f ./docker-images/enterprise-k8s/Dockerfile
+* k8s: docker `build -t splunk/splunk:7.0.0-monitor-k8s -f ./docker-images/enterprise-k8s/Dockerfile`

-3. Publish the 3 images to the trusted registery of your choice, e.g., docker push splunk/universalforwarder:7.0.0-monitor-k8s-meta, docker push splunk/universalforwarder:7.0.0-monitor-k8s-logs.
+3. Publish the 3 images to the trusted registery of your choice, e.g., `docker push splunk/universalforwarder:7.0.0-monitor-k8s-meta`, `docker push splunk/universalforwarder:7.0.0-monitor-k8s-logs`.

 4. Update the 3 image names you created in the k8s-splunk-full-demo.yaml.
 Search for "image:" and replace the existing images for your own image names.